 - 1. If necessary, click the outer edge of the chart to select it. - 2.
-Follow these steps to move the chart:
+Follow these steps to move the chart: - A Place the mouse pointer on the chart border (but not on a resizing handle).
+Notice that the mouse pointer looks like a four-headed arrow.

-- A Place the mouse pointer on the chart border (but not on a resizing handle) and notice that it changes to a four-headed arrow. - B Press and hold the mouse button, and drag the chart to position its upper-left corner as shown (in Column A and below the Total row).
+B Press and hold down the mouse button, and drag the chart to position its upper-left corner as shown in column A and below the Total row.
 Release the mouse button.